 - Open Access basics

 - Definitions

 - The main reasons for OA

 - The two "arms" of OA

 - Benefits of OA

-- Open Access resources and services

-- Where to find OA content repositories, journals

-- Our institutional repository

-- University of Calgary Open Access Authors Fund
+- □ The Open Access Authors Fund

-- Open Access Day

 Open Access: Definition from the Budapest Open Access Initiative

 OA is "free availability on the public internet, permitting any users to read, download, copy, distribute, print, search, or link to the full texts of... articles, crawl them for indexing, pass them as data to software, or use them for any other lawful purpose, without financial, legal, or technical barriers other than those inseparable from gaining access to the internet itself."